ikaruswill/gitlab-skyline/README.md

 If you are not getting any contributions for the target user despite the heatmap being visible in the user's profile page, the user most likely has a private contribution history that is hidden from the public API.

 To access private contribution history, [generate a Personal Access Token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#create-a-personal-access-token) with the `read_user` scope, and supply it with the `--token` argument.

+## Start date model truncation
+If you are generating a model for someone who just started contributing in your organization (e.g. interns), then it is perhaps important to encode the start date in the model implicitly by truncating all dates before the first contribution.

+This feature can be enabled by setting the `--truncate` flag.

 ## STL export
 To enable STL export alongside SCAD export, supply the `--stl` argument.